giridhar7632/hackclub/workshops/todo-list-app/README.md

 # Todo App

 The combination of React and Firebase can move web applications to the whole next level.
 In this workshop, you will create an awesome full-stack Todo app using React for front-end and Firebase real-time database as back-end.
-By the end of this workshop, you will learn about implementing CRUD operations using Firebase.
+By the end of this workshop, you will learn about Forms in React and implementing CRUD operations using Firebase.

-Take a peek at what we are going to build in this workshop. 👇
+We are going to build something similar to this. 👇

 ![Final todo app](https://cloud-2nf3f60u4.vercel.app/0todo_app.png)